1-year Master for mid-career professionals

 The MPA emphasizes interdisciplinary analytical tools and hands-on training workshops.
 It uses case studies and relies on the experience and the diversity of the student body.
 A high level of interaction is enabled by the small size of the class (the programme enrols 25 to 30 students per year).

-Students are also engaged in a policy lab exercise, which gives them the opportunity to collaborate with clients to co-develop and test solutions for public policy challenges in the field.
+Students are also engaged in a policy project, which gives them the opportunity to collaborate with clients to co-develop and test solutions for public policy challenges in the field.

 Structure and Curriculum

-- Two-week session in January to develop practical skills.
+Two-week session in January to develop practical skills and focus on specific policy issues.

-- Summer semester consisting of advanced courses and focusing on developing practical leadership and management skills.
+Summer session consisting of advanced courses and focusing on developing practical leadership and management skills, while completing the policy project.

 In addition to the above, students may choose to enrol in a language course.
 Non-French speakers are particularly encouraged to enrol in French language classes.